 To submit an application:

-- Check the list of USC eligible programs included in the Work Experience Scheme,
+- Check the list of UniSC eligible programs included in the Work Experience Scheme from the menu below

-- Log on to Sonia Online using your existing USC student login details
+- Log on to Sonia Online using your existing UniSC student login details

 - Go to the 'Forms' tab